Sky Arts Awards

-The South Bank Sky Arts Awards (originally The South Bank Show Awards) are an accolade recognizing British achievements in the arts.
+The Sky Arts Awards (formerly The South Bank Show Awards and The South Bank Sky Arts Awards) are an accolade recognising British and Irish achievements in the arts.
 The awards have been given annually since 1997.

-They originated with the long-running British arts programme The South Bank Show and Melvyn Bragg, who has served as patron, host and master of ceremonies of the awards since their inception.
+They originated with the long-running British arts programme The South Bank Show and Melvyn Bragg, who has served as patron, host and master of ceremonies of the awards until his retirement from the show in late 2023.

 The last South Bank Show Awards ceremony to be broadcast by ITV was in January 2010 and was held at The Dorchester hotel in London.
-After the network had announced that The South Bank Show would be cancelled at the end of the 2009 season, the awards ceremony continued to be broadcast by Sky Arts and was eventually renamed the South Bank Sky Arts Awards.
+After the network announced that The South Bank Show would be cancelled at the end of the 2009 season, the awards ceremony continued to be broadcast by Sky Arts and was eventually renamed the South Bank Sky Arts Awards.
 Sky Arts revived The South Bank Show itself in 2012.

+In 2024, the ceremony's name was simplified after the final season of The South Bank Show in 2023.
+Although press releases refer to these as the inaugural Sky Arts Awards, the categories remained unchanged from previous ceremonies, although two new ones were added, namely Poetry and Arts Hero, the latter an award dedicated to celebrating the unsung heroes whose work behind the scenes in the arts sector is invaluable.

 Award categories

-In addition to awards in each of the individual categories, the South Bank Sky Arts Awards also include the Outstanding Achievement in the Arts Award recognising lifetime contributions to the arts in Britain, and the Times Breakthrough Award recognising outstanding new British talent.
+In addition to awards in each of the individual categories, the Sky Arts Awards also include the Outstanding Achievement in the Arts Award recognising lifetime contributions to the arts in Britain, and the Times Breakthrough Award recognising outstanding new British talent.
 The latter being the only category that is decided by a public vote.
 Past winners of the Outstanding Achievement in the Arts Award include Julie Walters (2013), Michael Frayn (2012), Dame Judi Dench (2011), JK Rowling (2008), and The Who (2007).

 Between 2004 and 2010, the Arts Council England deciBel Award (latterly the Arts Council England Diversity Award) found a home at the ceremony.
-Winners included Roy Williams for Fallout (2004), Neil Biswas for Bradford Riots (2007), Daljit Nagra for Look We Have Coming To Dover (2008), Street Artist Mohammed Ali (2009), and Julie McNamara (2010).
+Winners included Roy Williams for Fallout (2004), Neil Biswas for Bradford Riots (2007), Daljit Nagra for Look We Have Coming To Dover!
+(2008), street artist Mohammed Ali (2009), and Julie McNamara (2010).

 Later between 2013 and 2016, the ceremony was used as the platform to announce the winners of the Sky Academy Arts Scholarships.

-As of the 26th annual ceremony (broadcast July 2022), there were 12 award categories:
+As of the 28th annual ceremony (broadcast September 2024), there were 14 award categories:

+2024 awards (28th annual ceremony)

+With The South Bank Show no longer being broadcast, this year saw the ceremony rebranded to simply The Sky Arts Awards.
+Shortlisted nominees were announced on 25 July 2024.
+This year's trophy, in the form of a bronze, was designed by Vic Reeves.
+A new award for Arts Hero was launched in this year to recognise the unsung heroes who work tirelessly behind the scenes to make the arts possible.
+The shortlist was up drawn from nominees suggested by the arts community.
+Melvyn Bragg was given a lifetime achievement award in recognition of his sixty years as champion of the arts.